 My graduate research is in analyzing the energy requirements to recycle hydroponic wastewater.
 Hydroponic grow systems are a highly water-efficient means of growing common fruits and vegetables (such as leafy greens, herbs, tomatoes, and strawberries).
 While these systems use significantly less water than traditional methods, there is still a wastewater by-product as the grow water needs to be flushed regularly to prevent toxic salt build up and algae growth.
 This wastewater is unique in that it’s relatively clean, and all added components to the water are known.
 For my research I am investigating the energy and cost requirements to treat this hydroponic wastewater onsite for reuse in the system.

 In UT Austin’s research greenhouse I am running flood and drain hydroponic grow systems, growing common crops including arugula, basil and lettuce.
 I am generating hydroponic wastewater from these systems and gathering samples once a month.
-Using UT Austin’s water quality lab, I am testing this wastewater for organics, salts, and nutrients.
+Using UT Austin’s Environmental Water Resource Engineering Laboratory, I am testing this wastewater for organics, salts, and nutrients.
 I am then treating this wastewater using filtration (sand and granular activated carbon) and reverse osmosis.
 After treatment, I retest the treated water to record contaminant removal by treatment method.

 The final product of this research will be an energy and cost analysis of the requirements to treat hydroponic wastewater for reuse in the system.
 The energy analysis will be based on treatment type and turn around time.
 The financial analysis will be an estimated upfront capital and operational costs for recycling hydroponic wastewater onsite and comparing these to potential financial savings based on certain water prices.